Azure-Samples/contoso-chat/docs/index.md

 * Launched GitHub Codespaces
 * Opened this file in VS Code Online

+Let's continue.

-## 2. Log into your Azure account from the terminal
+### 1. Log into your Azure account from the terminal

 We have provided you with a temporary Azure subscription for you to use with this workshop.
 It is pre-deployed with all the resources you will need.
 Let's get you logged in.